10Ala10/X-Linkedin-bookmarks-exporter-extension/README.md

 ## Notes

-- The extension requires a set of authentication tokens from Twitter to function
+- The extension requires a set of authentication tokens from each platform to function
-- It automatically captures these tokens from your active Twitter session
+- It automatically captures these tokens from your active sessions
 - No data is sent to any third-party servers - all processing happens locally